jamesjharper/integra8/README.md

 ```
 ## Why Integra8?
 Thanks to its thriving community, Rust is increasingly finding more and more uses across the tech stack.
 With this growth comes the need for new tools to meet its new demands.

-Rust has great inbuilt support for Continuos Integration Testing, Integra8's goal is to bring that same experience to the Continuos Deployment side of testing.
+Rust has great inbuilt support for Continuous Integration Testing, Integra8's goal is to bring that same experience to the Continuous Deployment side of testing.

-You should consider Integra8 for the follow use cases
+You should consider Integra8 for the following use cases
 - Web service testing
 - Web frontend testing
 - Blue/Green Cloud deployments
-- Certifications for multiple for environments
+- Certifications for multiple environments
 - Running many tests at the same time
-- Anything with long running blocking IO
+- Anything with long-running blocking IO

 ## Why not Integra8?
-Integra8 does not aim to replace Rusts existing inbuilt `libtest` framework. `libtest` is great, and many of Integra8's features can be replicated with whats already available in the community.
+Integra8 does not aim to replace Rusts existing inbuilt `libtest` framework. `libtest` is great, and many of Integra8's features can be replicated with what's already available in the community.

 ## Get Started
-Integra8 looks and feels like most other Test frameworks, so getting started should be intuitive after learning a some basics.
+Integra8 looks and feels like most other Test frameworks, so getting started should be intuitive after learning some basics.
-However, as framework intended for Continuous Deployment, Integra8 offers a lot more then just tests.
+However, as a framework intended for Continuous Deployment, Integra8 offers a lot more than just tests.

 Check out the getting started guide [here](./examples/README.md)